Find a Doctor or Facility

 Not sure if your health plan includes national network coverage?

 Check your health plan documents or call MVP at the phone number shown in the Member section on the back of your health plan ID card.

-What to do if you need immediate care when traveling.
+What do I do if I need immediate care when traveling?

 Medicaid Managed Care and Harmonious Health Care Plan